easystats/bayestestR/paper/paper.md

 # Acknowledgments

-We would like to thank the [easystats team](https://github.com/orgs/easystats/people), all other contributors as well as the users.
+We would like to thank the [council of masters](https://github.com/orgs/easystats/people) of easystats, all other padawan contributors as well as the users.

 # References